dhansel/IECDevice/README.md

 ## Implementing a simple low-level device

-To implement a basic device using the IECDevice class requires two steps:
+Implementing a basic device using the IECDevice class requires two steps:
   1. Derive a new class from the IECDevice class and implement the device's behavior in the new class
   2. Call the IECDevice::begin() and IECDevice::task() functions within your main sketch functions.